Gateway to the Great Bear Rainforest

 What's Here?

-Denny Island is a vibrant coastal community and home to 70 year-round residents.
-There are many services on the Island, including a grocery store, liquor store, post office, laundromat/public showers, cappuccino bar & art gallery/gift store, hair salon, marina, shipyard, marine/hardware store, fuel dock, restaurant, pub, bed and breakfasts & cabin rentals, a hotel, campground and RV park and several general contracting businesses.
+Denny Island is a vibrant coastal community and home to approximately 100 residents.
+There are many services on the Island, including a grocery store, liquor store, post office, laundromat/public showers, gift store, hair salon, marina, shipyard, marine/hardware store, fuel dock, restaurant, pub, B&Bs and cabin rentals, a hotel, campground and RV park, and several general contracting businesses (see our Services page).

 The Denny Island website is sponsored by the Central Coast Chamber of Commerce